This post looks at why you would choose LED machine vision lighting over traditional illumination sources. All information has been updated for 2019.

-When considering which illumination source is appropriate for a particular application, OEMs and system integrators look at factors such as intensity, cost, form factor, uniformity and maintenance.
+When considering which illumination source is appropriate for a particular application, OEMs and system integrators evaluate factors such as:

 LED vs. Traditional illumination sources

 Traditional illumination sources such as halogen, incandescent and fluorescent were the light source of choice in the past.
 However, these illumination technologies and products no longer meet all of the requirements of today’s complex machine vision systems.

 Fluorescent illuminators were one of the most commonly used illumination solutions for OEMs and system integrators due to their low cost.
 Fluorescent illuminators consist of tubes of mercury vapor that are excited by alternating current.
 Light is created when UV emissions cause phosphors on the walls of the tube to fluoresce with white light.
 While fluorescent light sources may be economical, they have a number of disadvantages:

 - Unstable due to variation in color temperature